cockroachdb/docs/src/current/v23.2/cutover-replication.md

 After cutting over to the standby cluster, you may need to move back to the original primary cluster, or a completely different cluster.
 This process is manual and requires starting a new replication stream.

-For example, if you had [set up physical cluster replication]({% link {{ page.version.version }}/set-up-physical-cluster-replication.md %}) between a primary and standby cluster and then cut over to the standby, the workflow to cut back to the original primary cluster would be as follows:
+For example, if you had [set up PCR]({% link {{ page.version.version }}/set-up-physical-cluster-replication.md %}) between a primary and standby cluster and then cut over to the standby, the workflow to cut back to the original primary cluster would be as follows:

 - Original primary cluster = Cluster A
 - Original standby cluster = Cluster B